Frequently Asked Questions

 We offer food and other handmade items not only as a means to support our farm, but to share our little bit of landlocked paradise with the community and world around us.

-Animals on our farm are livestock and not pets, however, as you can see by our photos here, Facebook, and Instagram, they are well cared for that makes them not only healthy and happy, but downright pampered.
+Animals on our farm are livestock and not pets, however, as you can see by our photos here, on Facebook, and Instagram, they are well cared for and that makes them not only healthy and happy, but downright pampered.
 We care for our animals multiple times per day.
-They have access to both the barn/shelter or outside, they are kept with other animals for companionship, they always have access to fresh food and water, and each group gets the extra things throughout the year to make them the pampered animals they are.
+They have free choice access to both the barn shelters and outside space, they are kept with other animals for companionship, they always have access to fresh food and water, and each group gets the extra things throughout the year to make them the pampered animals they are.